Australia’s Trusted Penetration Testing Company

 What Our Customers Say

-"With Gridware, we gained a valuable security partner to review our IT programs across various large projects across Australia, without having to build our security expertise from scratch.
-They're flexible, thorough and quick with solutions."
+"With Gridware, we gained a valuable security partner to review our IT programs across various large projects across Australia.
+It saved us having to build our security expertise from scratch.
+They're flexible, thorough and quick with solutions.
+An agile vendor, one of the best we have worked with."

 – Why Choose Gridware for Penetration Testing –

 Gridware has extensive experience in a range of security penetration testing and risk management services.
-Our consultants are recognised for their depth of expertise and knowledge of deep web technical assessments and governance services.
+Our penetration testing Sydney consultants are recognised for their depth of expertise and knowledge of deep web technical assessments and governance services.

 We are proud to employ CREST (Council for Registered Ethical Security Testers) consultants that are familiar with your industry and infrastructure.
 Our headquarters is based in Sydney which is the financial and technological hub of Australia.
 The breadth of IT innovation in Sydney has provided Gridware with the high quality talent it needs to provide best-in-class cyber security services.
 We also service major capital cities including Melbourne, Brisbane and Perth.